 Field-hunting tip

-Look in oxidized zones of arsenic-rich hydrothermal copper deposits country — that is the host setting where conichalcite typically forms.
+Look in oxidized zones of arsenic-rich hydrothermal copper deposits country, the host setting where conichalcite typically forms.
 If you start seeing malachite, limonite, adamine in float, you are in the right ground.
 Field specimens usually show a botryoidal, druzy, massive, or crusts habit, so train your eye for that shape before scanning the outcrop.